 - 2012.
 Blog focusing on Birch Bayh’s competing interests and evolving views, August 24, 2012,

-1999 Ventana Medical Systems petition on patent for fluorescent in situ hybridization (FISH) tests.
+1999, June 22.
+Ventana Medical Systems march-in request for patent for fluorescent in situ hybridization (FISH) tests.

 1999.
 Request that HHS regarding ddI.